Child and Adolescent Program

 - Educational modules-social skills training, problem solving, anger management.

 - Specialized groups addressing issues of sexual abuse, aggression and substance abuse.

 - Art, music and play therapies.

 - Discharge planning and communication with outpatient treatment team.

-- Special School District is housed at River Oaks for children ages 6 to 12 and adolescents ages 13-17.
+- Special School Program is housed at River Oaks for children ages 6 to 12 and adolescents ages 13-17.

 Calls are accepted 24 hours a day.
 For information, or to schedule a free assessment, contact the Assessment and Referral Department at (504) 734-1740 or 1-800-366-1740.